 You don't need to climb Everest, but rather pick a hill and go.
 Companies often mistake the sustainability journey for an utterly complex one.
 It is a lot simpler.
 You must take the first step and start implementing actions leading to a significant shift in positioning as a market leader.

 Lubomila Jordanova, CEO & Co-Founder at Plan A

-The net-zero targets model presents limitations.
+The net-zero pledges model presents limitations.
 It is criticised that most companies setting science-based targets to reach net-zero emissions look good on paper but less in practice.
 This practice enables a particular "net-zero greenwashing", misleading well-intentioned investors, stakeholders and consumers.